 THE JACK STONE AWARD FOR NEW MUSIC

-The recipient will receive $200, and the runners up will receive $100.
-In addition, all three selected composers will be flown to San Antonio, TX to attend a master class and performance of their pieces at 7:30 pm on March 26th by Adelante Winds in the Palmetto Center for the Arts at Northwest Vista College and to receive their awards in person.
-This year's instrumentation will be woodwind quintet and the pieces will be performed by Adelante Winds.
-To view the musicians' website, visit https://www.adelantewinds.com/
+In 2026, the 16th Jack Stone Award for New Music will be awarded to one student who is currently enrolled at least 3/4 time at a community college within the United States.
+Students must be enrolled in an associate's program, not a bachelor's program, but no age or citizenship restrictions apply.
+The recipient will receive $200, the first runner up will receive $100, and the second runner up will also receive $100.
+In addition, all three selected composers, if they are coming from within the contiguous United States, will be flown to San Antonio, TX to attend a master class and performance of their pieces on March 24th by Adelante Winds in the Palmetto Center for the Arts at Northwest Vista College and to receive their awards in person.
+This year's instrumentation will be woodwind quintet.
+Students may submit pieces for solos, duos, trios, or quartets from the following instrumentation, as well.

-Anonymous judging was performed by a panel of unbiased (non-community college faculty) composers from the Composers Alliance of San Antonio.
+Anonymous judging will be by a panel of unbiased (non-community college faculty) composers from the Composers Alliance of San Antonio.

 Past winners and runners-up have included: